Artisan Bread Weekend

 While you enjoy your cookery course on Saturday & Sunday, your partner can explore our wonderful Dartmoor area.

-You will enjoy a sit-down lunch featuring what you have cooked in the morning session along with a glass of wine.
-Weekend courses (Saturdays) and 5 day courses (on Monday to Thursday) have the option of sit down early evening meal, or you may take-away what you make to enjoy at home.
+You will enjoy a lunch featuring what you have cooked in the morning session along with a glass of wine.
+Weekend courses (Saturdays) and 5 day courses (on Monday to Thursday) have a lunch and at the end of each day's cooking you will take home any dishes you have made.

 All of our courses are highly practical and you will spend 90% of your time in the kitchen learning and cooking.
 We maximise your quality learning time by taking care of time-consuming tasks such as weighing and assembling ingredients and washing up.

 This course is at an Intermediate Level.
 Aimed at the typical home cook.
 These courses will build your confidence in all areas of the kitchen.
 You should be familiar with common cookery concepts such as frying, baking, grilling and be able to follow a recipe.
 No other special skills are required.